10 Best AI Agents for Data Analysis

 They reduce human errors, automate repetitive tasks, and analyse large datasets more efficiently than manual methods, providing teams with reliable and timely insights.

-3. What are the best AI agents available for data analysis in 2025?
+3. What are the best AI agents available for data analysis?

 Some top choices include Upsolve AI, Powerdrill AI, Tableau (Pulse), Julius AI, Microsoft Power BI (GenAI), AgencyAnalytics, Sisense, Snowflake Data Science Agent, Kanerika Karl, and LangChain + Microsoft AutoGen.